London and Paris

 DAYS 9-12: PARIS

 Say farewell to England as you speed through the Chunnel to France, where you will spend four days in Paris.
 Here we’ll experience the best of French culture as we marvel at priceless masterpieces and stunning architecture, stroll along the quintessential Parisian boulevards, and eat our way through the different arrondissements, or neighborhoods.
-You’ll see Quasimodo’s home at the Cathedral of Notre Dame, where Amelie was filmed in Montmartre, and shop til you drop on the Champs Elysees.
-We’ll visit the Palace of Versailles and learn about the rise and fall of the French Monarchy, as well as walk through Marie Antoinette’s gardens.
+You’ll see Quasimodo’s home at the Cathedral of Notre Dame, where Amelie was filmed in Montmartre, and shop til you drop on the Champs Elysées.
+You’ll have the option to visit the Palace of Versailles and learn about the rise and fall of the French Monarchy, as well as walk through Marie Antoinette’s gardens.
 Have a guided tour through the Louvre, explore the Luxembourg Gardens or Pere Lachaise Cemetery, and take a sunset cruise down the Seine.
+Art lovers will jump at the option to visit Monet’s home in Giverny, where you’ll walk over the famous bridge over water lilies and stroll through the spectacular gardens.
+Take a bike ride through Paris’ hidden alleyways with our local guide and learn interesting aspects of the city’s long history.
 Try some of your favorite recipes at authentic restaurants, such as crepes, fondue, and omelettes, or maybe taste something new–escargot anyone?
 Finally, let’s not forget the experience of a lifetime going all the way to the top of the Eiffel Tower!

 DAY 13: FLIGHT BACK TO USA